ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-3-3.md

-Chapter 2: Introduction to Mindful Breathing Exercises: Techniques for cultivating a regular mindful breathing practice
+Techniques for cultivating a regular mindful breathing practice
 =======================================================================================================================

 Cultivating a regular mindful breathing practice can be an important tool for improving physical and mental health.
 In this chapter, we will explore techniques for establishing and maintaining a regular mindful breathing practice.